-Chicken Cacciatore is one of my favorite ways to prepare chicken for how tender the meat becomes swimming in its delectable sauce.
+My chicken cacciatore recipe is one of my favorite ways to prepare chicken for how tender the meat becomes swimming in its delectable seasoned tomato sauce.
 Besides great taste of tomatoes and select herbs that slowly marinate together until beautifully merging to combine flavors, I love what else you can do when you have any remaining sauce for also topping servings of pasta to go along with this dish.

 Chicken Cacciatore Is So Good and Can Stretch Your Food Budget

-What I’m saying is that my Chicken Cacciatore recipe is not only easy and versatile, but so economical to cook. cook.
+What I’m saying is that my recipe is not only easy and versatile, but so economical to cook.
 With the constantly rising prices of food, this recipe can help stretch your food budget dollars a bit further.

 - 2 tablespoons of olive oil